-The StabiliTrak/Electronic Stability Control (ESC) or Traction Control System (TCS) indicator/warning light comes on briefly when the engine is started.
+If equipped, the StabiliTrak/ Electronic Stability Control or TCS indicator/warning light comes on briefly when the engine is started.

 If the light does not come on, have the vehicle serviced by your dealer.
 If the system is working normally, the indicator light turns off.